-This orange tofu recipe is heavenly.
-Sweet and tart with a hint of earthy sesame umami, this dish really ticks all the flavor boxes.
-And, the best part is that it only takes 30 minutes to cook, making it a perfect midweek meal.
+This vegan orange chicken recipe is heavenly.
+Tofu in a sticky orange Chinese sauce plays the starring role here.
+Sweet and tart with a hint of earthy sesame, this dish really ticks all the flavor boxes.
+And, the best part is that it only takes 30 minutes to cook!

-This orange tofu recipe is, like all good recipes , is simple but with ingredients that play off of each other to create the perfect balance of flavors.
-Thanks to freshly squeezed orange juice and sesame oil the orange sauce is fresh and zesty, but with a hint of earthiness.
+This vegan orange chicken recipe is simple, but with ingredients that play off of each other to create the perfect balance of flavors.
+Thanks to freshly squeezed orange juice and sesame oil, the orange Asian sauce in this recipe is fresh and zesty, but with a hint of earthiness.

-This recipe is far healthier thant the typical orange sauce that comes with the ubiquitous orange chicken.
+This recipe is far healthier than the typical orange sauce that comes with the ubiquitous Panda Express orange chicken.
 Because it's free from refined sugar, you won't be consuming empty, processed calories.
 The tofu in this recipe is baked, not fried, making this dish lighter and healthier.

 - Tofu: Choose a firm variety.
 The less water the tofu has, the easier it is to produce crispy baked tofu.

 - Orange: We'll be using the juice and zest of one large orange.

 - Sesame Oil: Sesame oil adds a nice background note of earthiness that balances out the tangy, fruity flavors of the vegan chicken orange sauce.

 - Rice Vinegar: Rice vinegar is the best choice here, but if you don't have any you can substitute apple cider vinegar.

 - Cornstarch: Cornstarch is gluten free and readily available, and I think you'll get the crispiest tofu by using it, but you can substitute twice the amount of arrowroot if you prefer.